Art exhibit in Chadwick Boseman's hometown honors legacy

 Boseman's resolve was awe-inspiring to Dawson.

-“He's showing us that no matter what you’re going through, whatever you’re fighting through, if you love what you love, don’t ever give up on your dream,” Dawson told the AP.
+“He's showing us that no matter what you’re going through, whatever you’re fighting through, if you love what you love, don’t ever give up on your dream,” Withenarts told the AP.

 The exhibit, which opened to the public Thursday, features nearly twenty local South Carolina artists.
 The pieces lining the walls of the Wren Pavilion offer different takes on Boseman’s life, from his teenage years to his iconic superhero role.

-Local artist Joey Withinarts, who is a colon cancer survivor himself, says the project has brought the community closer.
+Local artist Troleum Dawson, who is a colon cancer survivor himself, says the project has brought the community closer.

 “It shows all the different faces that he had and the smiles,” he said.

-Note: This story has been corrected to show that quotes that were initially attributed to artist Joey Withinarts actually came from Troleum Dawson.
-Also, quotes that were initially attributed to Troleum Dawson actually came from Joey Withinarts.